 To be timely filed, the reports must be electronically filed on or before 11:59 p.m.
 Hawaiian standard time on the filing deadline.
 Failure to file the required report by the applicable deadline will result in monetary fines and/or additional remedies including a court order.
-Moreover, if you are elected to serve in the State of Hawaii and you have not filed your disclosure reports or if you have unpaid fines that the Commission has assessed against you, the Commission will not be able to certify to the Chief Election Officer or County Clerk that you are in compliance, and thus, you will not be sworn into office.
+Moreover, if you are elected to serve in the State of Hawaii and you have not filed your disclosure reports, the Commission will not be able to certify to the Chief Election Officer or County Clerk that you are in compliance, and thus, you will not be sworn into office.